jjfiv/CSC262P1/README.md

 # CSC262P1
 Smith College / CSC262 Operating Systems / Cooperative Multitasking Shell in Java

+## Getting started

+Fork this repo so you can push changes as you work (and have offsite backup if your computer has a bad day).

+### Import to IntelliJ or Eclipse

+[Detailed Eclipse Instructions for importing maven/git projects](https://github.com/jjfiv/GuessingGame#how-to-import-this-project-into-eclipse-10), courtesy of teaching CSC212.

+IntelliJ is easier, I can help.

+### Build & Run from the Terminal

+    # git clone the code (earlier)
+    cd CSC262P1
+    # edit the code
+    # build
+    mvn package
+    # run
+    java -jar target/CoopShell-1.0-SNAPSHOT.jar

 ## Learning Goals

 Learn a little bit about how the UNIX shell works from an inside perspective, while looking at a form of scheduling that is not based on interrupts and timeslices.